patrickleweryharris/major-finder/README.md

   - Better feedback for user
   - Add UTM/UTSC version
   - Input validation ("Error, not a valid course code")
-  - Links to the calendar page of posts a user is eligible for
+  - Links to the calendar page of posts a user is eligible for (Patrick currently working on)
     - Can be done by adding links to majors.json and adapting the output in javascript to display the postName as a link

 ## Data Structure